-This work takes place among the researches of the L.A.S.L.A.
-(Laboratoire d’Analyse Statistique des Langues Anciennes), which belongs to the University of Liège and was founded in 1961 by Louis Delatte and is now under the direction of Prof. Dominique Longrée.
-Since its beginnings, the L.A.S.L.A. has been involved in the time-consuming but unavoidable duty of lemmatizing and morpohsyntactically tagging Latin and Greek texts, a necessary step to statistically exploit a corpus of classical authors.
-Despite the development of automatic lemmatizers and taggers, L.A.S.L.A’s lemmatization is handled by specialized philologists.
-Each philologist is responsible for, at least, an entire text (book, work, tragedy etc.), in order to guarantee a certain coherence in the choices to which the scholar is confronted.
-The L.A.S.L.A. ensures a coordination among the scholars, stating general rules (which are listed in the handbook of lemmatization), and answering the main questions; a constant communication is also guaranteed among the scholars working at some text’s lemmatization, both via mail and through personal meetings.
-This manual work allows relying with a good degree of certainty on the data extracted from L.A.S.L.A. treated texts, even though human errors are unavoidable.
-Having being active for more than fifty years now, a significant amount of Latin Literature has been treated (almost two million words), and the work continues to be done.
-L.A.S.L.A. lemmatization provides morphological information (part of speech, declension, conjugation, mood, number, gender etc.) and some syntactical one (is a verb an independent or subordinate verb?
+This work takes place among the research of the L.A.S.L.A.
+(Laboratoire d’Analyse Statistique des Langues Anciennes), founded in 1961 by Louis Delatte at the University of Liège and now under the direction of Prof. Dominique Longrée.
+From its beginning, the L.A.S.L.A. has been involved in the time-consuming but unavoidable duty of lemmatizing and morphosyntactically tagging Latin and Greek texts, a necessary step to statistically analyze a corpus of classical authors.
+Despite the development of automatic lemmatizers and taggers, the L.A.S.L.A’s lemmatization is handled by specialized philologists.
+Each philologist is responsible for, at least, an entire text (book, work, tragedy, etc.), in order to guarantee a certain consistency to the tagging within that text.
+The L.A.S.L.A. ensures coordination among scholars, stating general rules (which are listed in the handbook of lemmatization), and answering the most frequent questions; constant communication among scholars working on a text’s lemmatization is also provided, both remotely and through personal meetings.
+This manual work can rely with a good degree of certainty on the data extracted from L.A.S.L.A. treated texts, though human errors are unavoidable.
+Having been active for more than fifty years now, a significant amount of Latin literature has been treated (almost two million words), and work continues to be done.
+L.A.S.L.A. lemmatization provides morphological information (part of speech, declension, conjugation, mood, number, gender etc.) and some syntactical (is a verb independent or subordinate?
 To which kind of subordinate sentence does it belong?).
-Besides, the L.A.S.L.A. has contributed to the methodological reflection about the use of statistical analysis in classical studies, and more specifically, in Latin and Greek linguistics.
-The L.A.S.L.A. has both produced its own works based on this approach and developed digital tools, used to broaden the amount of information that can be drawn from a text.
+In fact, the L.A.S.L.A. has contributed to methodological reflections about the use of statistical analysis in classical studies, and more specifically, in Latin and Greek linguistics.
+The L.A.S.L.A. has both produced its own works based on this approach and developed digital tools used to broaden the amount of information that can be drawn from a text.

-Nowadays, L.A.S.L.A. lemmatized and tagged texts are exploitable online, on the Website hyperbase.unice.fr, which is an online version of the previous CD-ROM program Hyperbase Textes Latins.
-This possibility arises from the close collaboration between L.A.S.L.A. and the laboratory BCL - «Bases, Corpus, Langages», Université de Nice-CNRS.
-HyperbaseWeb provides the researcher with many statistic tools, which I will quickly list, providing the technical bibliography.
+Nowadays, L.A.S.L.A. lemmatized and tagged texts are available online, on the website hyperbase.unice.fr, which is an online version of the previous CD-ROM program Hyperbase Textes Latins.
+This has been made possible by the close collaboration between the L.A.S.L.A. and the laboratory BCL - «Bases, Corpus, Langages», Université de Nice-CNRS.
+HyperbaseWeb provides the researcher with many statistical tools, which I will quickly list, providing the technical bibliography.

-A recent study by Poudat and Landragin offers a complete description of methods and instruments available for corpus-based researches, showing the number of choices which every scholar undergoes, and giving indications about which methods shall be preferred according to the nature of the research.
-I therefore recommend this reading for a more complete description of a corpus based research, while I will focus only on tools which are useful for this specific study.
+A recent study by Poudat and Landragin offers a complete description of methods and instruments available for corpus-based research, showing the number of options available to every scholar, and giving indications about which methods are preferable depending on the nature of the research.
+I therefore recommend this reading for a more complete description of corpus-based research, while I will focus only on tools which are useful for this specific study.

 Search

-The “Search” instrument allows not only to find a specific form surrounded by a certain span of text (that can be chosen by the user), but also to search for all the forms corresponding to a certain morphological analysis (for instance all the substantives of the second declination) and all the forms deriving from a certain lemma.
-The user can also look for sequences combining forms, lemmata, codes and unspecified words.
+The “Search” instrument allows users, not only to find a specific form surrounded by a certain span of text (that can be selected by the user), but also to search for all the forms corresponding to a certain morphological analysis (for instance all the substantives of the second declination) and all the forms deriving from a certain lemma.
+The user can also look for sequences combining forms, lemmata, codes, and unspecified words.

-Theme or specific cooccurrents
+Theme or specific co-occurrents